Shop Pre On Amazon Fresh

 “GMO” stands for Genetically Modified Organism and refers to plants, animals or other organisms whose genetic material has been changed in ways that do not occur naturally.
 The “non-GMO” claim means that the food is made without ingredients that were derived from genetically engineered organisms.
 For meat, poultry, dairy and eggs, Non-GMO Project Verified means the animals were not fed a diet containing genetically engineered crops.

-So GMOs aren't really added directly to beef.
+So GMOs aren't being added directly to beef.
 However, cattle may consume feed that comes from a genetically modified plant.
-All cattle begin their lives on a farm or ranch, grazing on pasture or grass – none of which is considered a GMO.
+All cattle begin their lives on a farm or ranch, grazing on pasture or grass – none of which is a GMO.
 For Pre cattle, because they are grass fed and grass finished, this will be their sole source of feed for their lifetime.

 We know that many animals receive rations of grain, which may contain corn or soybeans, both of which have genetically modified hybrids and varieties.
 Cattle sometimes also eat alfalfa hay.
 Alfalfa is another crop with a genetically modified option.
 The beef from these animals typically cannot meet the “non GMO” claim.